DevOpsCraftsman/htmx-gradual-adoption/README.md

 As for `/process` it may just change something in the database related to the current content, then redirect to the current with details updated.

+#### Full migration solution

-The steps are very simple:
+If you want to switch to htmx completely, the steps are very simple:
 1. Include the htmx CDN
 2. Use htmx to perform the GET and the POST:
     - Replace `href` by `hx-get`